binarymist/cloudsecurity-quickreference/manuscript/markdown/main/chapter5.md

 ## People

-Refer to the "Costs and Trade-offs" subsection of the People chapter of [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com).
+Refer to the [Costs and Trade-offs subsection](https://f0.holisticinfosecforwebdevelopers.com/chap08.html#leanpub-auto-ssm-costs-and-trade-offs-1) of the People chapter of Holistic Info-Sec for Web Developers,[Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com).

 ## Application Security

-Refer to the [Costs and Trade-offs](#web-applications-costs-and-trade-offs) subsection of the Web Applications chapter.
+Refer to the [Costs and Trade-offs subsection](https://f1.holisticinfosecforwebdevelopers.com/chap06.html#web-applications-costs-and-trade-offs) of the Web Applications chapter of Holistic Info-Sec for Web Developers, [Fascicle 1](https://f1.holisticinfosecforwebdevelopers.com).

 ## Network Security

-Refer to the [Costs and Trade-offs](#network-costs-and-trade-offs) subsection of the Network chapter.
+Refer to the [Costs and Trade-offs subsection](https://f1.holisticinfosecforwebdevelopers.com/chap04.html#network-costs-and-trade-offs) of the Network chapter of Holistic Info-Sec for Web Developers, [Fascicle 1](https://f1.holisticinfosecforwebdevelopers.com).

 ## Violations of Least Privilege